 Where do you get the raw ideas of products that might work?
 Are you just browsing Amazon or do you use tools?

-I see people use tools and I see people use best seller ranking.
+I see people use tools and I see people use Amazon Best Sellers Rank.
 But if you always use best seller ranking, then everyone will always sell the same items.
 I do it mostly by kind of getting lost on Amazon.
 There is so much stuff on Amazon and I just keep clicking over and over again.
 This item’s suggested to you because of this, and I’ll click that maybe 50 times and get super deep into Amazon, trying to find the super obscure items.

 Or I will go to shop for things and I’ll see that there’s no cheap price for them.
 Recently I was looking for a pour-over coffee stand.
 It’s a very obscure coffee accessory – basically a stand to put your mug on.
 The cheapest one I could find on Amazon was $40 and all it was, was a piece of wood with a hole in it.
 I thought, well, that doesn’t make any sense.
 I can make that in my backyard.
 So I made a bunch of quick prototypes and threw them on Reddit and got a bunch of peoples’ input on the coffee stand.
 After that I made a quick design and got it up on Amazon.
 In 48 hours from idea to concept, it’s already in stock at Amazon and I’m already selling them.

 I made a few myself by hand, just to test the market.
 Now that I’ve sold a dozen of them in the last week I’m going to see if I can get them manufactured.